Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

 However, the finite sample size of the test can be severely distorted.
-By insisting on finding a segment of the machine ROC curve that simultaneously dominates the entire confidence region of $\theta_H$, the frequentist procedure is also conservative by construction.
-While conventional confidence sets are mostly symmetric, it is also well known in statistics that by inverting a hypothesis test, alternative confidence sets can be constructed as the collection of parameter values for which the null hypothesis is not rejected.
-For example, if we let the null hypothesis be $H_0:\theta_H =\theta_{0H}$ and the alternative hypothesis be $H_0:\alpha_H > \alpha_{0H}\ \text{or}\ \beta_H < \beta_{0H}$, a test can be formed to reject the null hypothesis $H_0$ when either $\hat\alpha_H \geq \alpha_H + c$ or when $\hat\beta_H \leq \beta_H - d$, where $c$ and $d$ are chosen by the size of the test.
-The set of $\theta_{0H}$ where the test does not reject takes the form of $\{\theta_{0H}: \alpha_{0H} \leq \hat\alpha_H -c,\ \text{and}\ \beta_{0H} \leq \hat\beta_H +d\}$, which is a lower rectangular confidence set instead of an elliptical shape.
-While forming confidence sets based on inverting inequality tests is theoretically intriguing, it is rarely used empirically.
+By insisting on finding a segment of the machine ROC curve that simultaneously dominates the entire confidence region of $\theta_H$, the frequentist procedure is conservative by construction.
+While conventional confidence sets are mostly symmetric, it is well known in statistics that by inverting a hypothesis test, alternative confidence sets can be constructed as the collection of parameter values for which the null hypothesis is not rejected.
+For example, if we let the null hypothesis be $H_0: \theta_H = \theta_{0H}$ and the alternative hypothesis be $H_1: \alpha_H > \alpha_{0H}\ \text{or}\ \beta_H < \beta_{0H}$, a test can be formed to reject the null hypothesis $H_0$ when either $\hat\alpha_H > \alpha_H + c$ or when $\hat\beta_H < \beta_H - d$, where $c$ and $d$ are chosen by the size of the test.
+The confidence set of $\theta_{0H}$ where the test does not reject takes the form of $\{\theta_{0H}: \alpha_{0H} \geq \hat\alpha_H -c,\ \text{and}\ \beta_{0H} \leq \hat\beta_H +d\}$, which is lower rectangular.
+While forming confidence sets based on inverting inequality tests is theoretically intriguing, it is not often used empirically.

-Another alternative is to test whether the population value of $\theta_H$ is above or below the machine ROC curve.
-Conventionally, the status quo of human decision making is typically chosen as the null hypothesis: $H_0: \theta_{H} \ \text{lies above ROC}\quad\text{against}\quad H_1: \theta_{H} \ \text{lies below ROC}.$ This implies that a priori, \emph{we maintain confidence in human beings} unless there is overwhelming evidence suggesting otherwise.
-Because we represent the ROC curve by $\beta = g\(\alpha\)$, where $g\(\cdot\)$ is known, increasing, and concave, we can rewrite the null and alternative hypotheses as
+An alternative in Appendix \ref{macine decision thresholds} is to test whether the population value of $\theta_H$ is above or below the machine ROC curve.

-Under the least favorable null hypothesis, the asymptotic distribution of a test statistic $\hat t = \hat\beta_{H} - g\(\hat\alpha_{H}\)$ follows from combining Lemma \ref{distributionFPRTPR} with the Delta method.
-More precisely, if we define $\hat B = \(-g'\(\hat\alpha_H\), 1\)$, then the following central limit theorem holds under the least favorable null hypothesis: